jscianna/Decentland-Directory/docs/w3gram.md

 - <i>"gram" </i> indicating a drawing or something written or recorded

 Therefore <i><b>w3gram</i></b> indicates the act of writing on blockchain.

+<h1>Inspiration<h1>
+  w3gram is hybrid of several ideas combined into one merger protocol:

+  - reddit:
+    Reddit is a community-determined aggregator of content.
+It is a social platform where users submit posts that other users 'upvote' or 'downvote' based on if they like it. it's the self-proclaimed <i>“front page of the internet”</i>.